What Our Customers Say

 Minimum safety standards are not limited to safety clearances.
 If you’ve had recent alterations to your electricity connection or believe your wiring may be faulty, you should reach out to a Level 2 electrician to have the situation inspected.
 Changes that are made may be non-compliant and usually, only an ASP level 2 electrician is qualified to resolve these sorts of electrical defects.

 Unless you are a Level 2 electrician, never take the matter into your own hands.
 The strict governance over the electrical industry is in place to protect all civilians.
-Gordon Power’s Level 2 authorised service provider and 24 hour emergency electricians can handle any job, big or small.
+Gordon Power’s Level 2 authorised service provider contractors and 24 hour emergency electricians can handle any job, big or small.
 We service the whole of the Sydney Metropolitan and provide quality guaranteed work with fast turnaround times and competitive prices.
 Contact us today!